cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 ## ICA core functionality: controller & host

-From the description above, you'll be able to note that a distinction needs to be made between the so-called host and controller chains.
+From the description above, you will be able to note that a distinction needs to be made between the so-called host and controller chains.
 Unlike ICS-20 which has an inherent symmetric design (if an ICS-20 channel is created between two chains, both chains can use the transfer module to send and receive tokens), ICA has a more asymmetric design in nature.
 Let's take a look at some relevant definitions:

 **Host Chain:** the chain where the interchain account is registered.
 The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) which the interchain account will execute.